TLINDEN/anydb/README.md

   - filtering using tags
   - encryption of entries
   - templates for custom output for maximum flexibility
+  - includes a tiny web server, which serves a restful API

 **anydb** can do all the things you can do with skate: